sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 - Standard company app security policy / policies used by all apps

 (2) **App Services Tier**

 - Retains important / integrated security controls and policy including automation and CI/CD pipelines at your app
 - Workload-specific security policy definitions & enforcement
 - Closest to the application & Line of Business / security teams managing specific app services

 ![rseris](./assets/diagram-overview-2.png)

 # Setup

-The objective of this setup is to create a secure DMZ environment for the application using the F5 rSeries hardware platform that provides modern topology for flexible and scalable networking connectivity, enhanced performance, and protection.
+The objective of this setup is to create a secure DMZ environment for the application using the F5 rSeries hardware platform that provides modern topology for flexible and scalable networking connectivity, enhanced performance, and protection and VMware.
 The diagram below shows high-level components and their interactions.
-The setup includes two Data Centers, each has an origin pool that connects to the XC site installed in F5 rSeries.
-The XC site is connected to the BIG-IP where a Virtual Server is configured.
+The setup includes two Data Centers, each has an origin pool that connects to the F5 Distributed Cloud site deployed in VMware.
+The Distributed Cloud site is connected to the BIG-IP where a Virtual Server is configured.
 Our sample app (Arcadia) is inside the Virtual Server Pool of the BIG-IP.
 The application is protected by Web Application Firewall (WAF), DDoS Protection, Bot Protection, and API Discovery.

 The setup flow includes the following:

 - Configuration of BIG-IP on F5 rSeries;
-- Configuration of Data Centers with Customer Edge (CE) Sites on F5 rSeries;
+- Configuration of Data Centers with Customer Edge (CE) Sites on F5 rSeries and VMware;
 - Demo application deployment in the Data Center;
-- XC Cloud Secure Mesh Site configuration and combining them into a single Virtual Site;
+- F5 Distributed Cloud Secure Mesh Site configuration and combining them into a single Virtual Site;
 - Application exposure to the Internet using HTTP Load Balancer;
 - Application protection with Web Application Firewall (WAF), DDoS Protection, Bot Protection, and API Discovery;
 - Upgrading the solution with a second Data Center and configuring HTTP Load Balancer for a complete DMZ configuration.

 # 1. Initial preparations

 ## 1.1 Requirements

 The following components are required to complete the setup:

-- Access to the [XC Cloud](https://cloud.f5.com) with the following services enabled:
+- Access to the [Distributed Cloud Services](https://cloud.f5.com) with the following services enabled:
   - ability to create Sites
   - Bot Protect
   - DDoS Protect